 Let’s talk about curriculum.
 Here’s what we so often hear, “What Waldorf homeschooling curriculum should I buy?”
 And the asker thinks once they figure that out, they’re done!
 Good to go.
 Ready to Waldorf homeschool!
 Whoa, not quite.
 And today, I want to talk about why.
+Truth: buying more curriculum is not the answer.

 Hey there, I’m Jean, homeschooling mother of three and enthusiastic Waldorf mentor.
 I don’t publish curriculum myself, instead my mission is to empower and inspire YOU to customize and even create your own curriculum to suit the needs of your children and family.